AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 1. Unzip the file.
 Usually, this is as simple as right-clicking on it and selecting *Extract All* from the context-menu.
 (See [the Windows Help "Compress and uncompress files (zip files)" article](https://support.microsoft.com/en-us/help/14200/windows-compress-uncompress-zip-files).)
     * This will produce a folder, inside of which is another folder named `run`.
 Inside *that* folder is a file called `john` (or `john.exe` if your computer is [set to display file extensions](http://www.computerhope.com/issues/ch000573.htm)).
 That file is the main John the Ripper application.
 Unlike most Windows applications, this program must be run [using the Windows Command Prompt](http://www.computerhope.com/issues/chusedos.htm); you cannot simply double-click it.
 However, `john.exe` is now successfully "installed."

-## Installation on macOS
+## JtR installation on macOS

-A pre-built macOS version of John the Ripper is available for modern Apple Macintosh computers, that is, Macs with an Intel processor.
+A pre-built macOS version of John the Ripper is available for modern Apple's Macintosh computers, that is, Macs with an Intel processor.
 (See [About System Information on your Mac](https://support.apple.com/en-us/HT203001) to learn how to find out what processor your Mac has.)
 If you have such a Mac, then to install John the Ripper, take the following steps.

 **Do this:**

 1. Go to [John the Ripper's macOS community-contributed builds page](http://download.openwall.net/pub/projects/john/contrib/macosx/).
-1. Download the latest archive file available.
+1. Download the latest version available.
 (As of this writing, that is [`john-1.7.9-jumbo-7-macosx-Intel-2.zip`](http://download.openwall.net/pub/projects/john/contrib/macosx/john-1.7.9-jumbo-7-macosx-Intel-2.zip).)
 1. Unzip the file.
 Usually, this is as simple as double-clicking on it.
     * This will produce a folder, inside of which is another folder named `run`.
 Inside *that* folder is a file called `john`.
 That file is the main John the Ripper application.
 Unlike a classic macOS application, this program must be run [using the Terminal](http://guides.macrumors.com/Terminal); you cannot simply double-click it.
 However, `john` is now successfully "installed."

-## Installation on GNU/Linux
+## JtR installation on GNU/Linux

 > :construction: TK-TODO: These instructions are currently missing.
 Please add them!